adityasaket51/Xhipment-FE-Assignment/README.md

-## Available Scripts
+## Overview

-In the project directory, you can run:
+React app where you can read post without log In

 ### `npm start`